inspec/inspec-aws/docs/resources/aws_shield_subscription.md

 ## Syntax

- An `aws_shield_subscription` resource block uses the parameter to return a shield subscription.
+An `aws_shield_subscription` resource block returns a Shield Advanced subscription.

     describe aws_shield_subscription do
       it { should exist }